Oliver Roggisch

 Oliver Roggisch (born 25 August 1978 in Villingen-Schwenningen) is a retired German team handball player and coach.
 He is the sporting director for the Löwen and the German national team.
 Roggisch is a World champion from 2007 with the German national team.
 He participated for the German team that finished fourth at the 2008 European Men's Handball Championship.

 Club player

 Roggisch started his career at TuS Schutterwald.
 He then played for Frisch Auf Göppingen and TUSEM Essen.
-In 2005 he joinedSC Magdeburg, where hewon the EHF Cup in 2007.
+In 2005 he joined SC Magdeburg, where he won the EHF Cup in 2007.
 He following summer he joined Rhein-Neckar Löwen on a three year deal.
 He played at the club until his retirement in 2014.

 With 497 suspensions he has the second most in Bundesliga history only trailing Volker Zerbe.

 In 2007 he won the 2007 World Championship, for which he was awarded the Silbernes Lorbeerblatt.

 Coaching career

 After he had announced his retirement Roggisch became the assistant coach to Nikolaj Bredahl Jacobsen the following season.
 He stopped in this position in March 2016.

 In addition to his position at RNL position he has also been the team manager for the German national team.